Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Overlay

-Enables selection of an overlay file (PNG, JPEG, or PDF) that can be traced over in the canvas.
-This can allow faster creation of inputs from a floor plan.
+Use Overlay controls to select an overlay file (PNG, JPEG, or PDF) that can be traced over in the canvas.
+This can make it faster to create inputs from a floor plan.

 - Calibrate image: Place two points onto the canvas, then define the distance between them.
 This is automatically prompted on loading a new image.
 Overlays can be re-calibrated at any time.